Japan Energy Information

 Natural Gas Consumption

 Two thirds of natural gas are used for power generation.
-Gas consumption increased by 21% following the Fukushima Daiichi nuclear disaster in 2011, and is declining from 2013 by -2.2%/year on average).
+Gas consumption increased by 21% following the Fukushima Daiichi nuclear disaster in 2011 and has declined since 2013 by -2.2%/year on average.

 Graph: NATURAL GAS CONSUMPTION (bcm)